Howard Stern: Early life and education

 Howard Allan Stern was born on January 12, 1954, the second child of Ben (1923–2022) and Ray (née Schiffman) Stern (b.
 1927), in the Jackson Heights neighborhood of Queens in New York City.
-Stern's parents are Jewish, and their families are from Poland and Austria-Hungary.
+Stern's parents are Jewish.
+Their families are from Poland and Austria-Hungary.
 Ray was an office clerk in New York City before she became a homemaker and later took up work as an inhalation therapist.
 Ben served in the U.S. Army on Long Island and in California during the war.
 He later worked as a radio engineer at WHOM in Manhattan and as a co-owner and operator at Aura Recording Inc., a Manhattan recording studio where cartoons and commercials were cut.
-Stern described his older sister Ellen as the "complete opposite" of himself and "very quiet".
+Stern described his older sister Ellen as the "complete opposite" of himself and "very quiet."

 In 1955, the family moved to Roosevelt, New York, on Long Island, where Stern attended Washington-Rose Elementary School followed by Roosevelt Junior-Senior High School.
 Stern also attended Hebrew school where he was given the name Tzvi.
 As a youngster Stern took five years of piano lessons and took an interest in marionettes, using them to entertain his friends with explicit shows.
 He formed a band with two school friends, the Electric Comicbook, on vocals and keyboards.
 From the age of nine to his second year at university, Stern spent his summers at Camp Wel-Met, a youth camp in Narrowsburg, New York where he worked camper, kitchen, and counselor duties.
-He recalled his time there as "the greatest experience".
+He recalled his time there as "the greatest experience."

 Stern wished to be in radio at the age of five.
 He was an infrequent listener in his youth, but names talk personalities Bob Grant and Brad Crandall as early influences.
-His father set up a microphone, tape machine and turntable in the basement of his home which Stern used to record his make-believe radio shows, incorporating different characters and pre-recorded prank calls, sketches, and commercials.
+His father set up a microphone, tape machine, and turntable in the basement of his home, which Stern used to record his make-believe radio shows, incorporating different characters and pre-recorded prank calls, sketches, and commercials.
 He made several visits to his father's recording studio and witnessed "some of the great voice guys" work with him, including Don Adams and Larry Storch voice Tennessee Tuxedo and His Tales, which began his desire to be on the air and "do a show", rather than play records.